Keshav2310990712/almaniq/README.md

 4. User books a slot
    The booking page checks availability, existing bookings, break mode, and then shows valid slots.
 5. Booking is saved
-   The backend stores the booking in PostgreSQL and sends email notifications if configured.
+   The backend stores the booking in PostgreSQL and sends email notifications of the complete booking.
 6. Manage bookings
    From the dashboard, bookings can be viewed, cancelled, or rescheduled.
 7. Pause booking anytime